MonicaPS06/Concurrency/README.md

 Deliverables:
 BatteryUsageSimulator class with overload monitoring.

-Daranya: Concurrency Model Comparison
+Daranya:
 Implementations:
-Research and provide answers to concurrency-related questions (comparison of concurrency models, concurrency vs. parallelism, blocking vs. non-blocking concurrency algorithms).
+Integration of code
+Worked on Controling overload of the system
+Research and provided differences between concurrency vs. parallelism.
 Deliverables:
-explanations of concurrency models in the README.md.
+ControlSystem class
+Document with answers

 The Answers were given in a separate file